kcboggs/401Assignments/seattle-ops-401d1: Read06.md

 with this approach is that it can be quite complex and would therefore require considerable time and expertise before you can come up with a complete solution.
 A better option would be to find a single solution that already incorporates all three elements (and possibly more)._

+An example of JSCAPE MFT Server, a managed file transfer server that already includes:

+* Data-in-motion encryption through secure file transfer protocols like FTPS, SFTP, HTTPS, WebDAVs, AS2 over HTTPS, and OFTP (secured by SSL)
+* Data-at-rest encryption through OpenPGP
+* End-to-end encryption, which can be achieved through automation-enabling features known as triggers.
+* 2-factor authentication
+* Data integrity checking mechanisms that employ hash functions and digital signatures.
+* Built-in support for High Availability configurations, active-active and active-passive
+* Data Loss Prevention (DLP), which automatically detects the presence of sensitive data and take appropriate action (e.g. cancel the download or apply encryption)
+*

 https://www.jscape.com/blog/implementing-the-cia-triad-when-transferring-files-through-the-internet